ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 2. Click **Resource groups** on the left pane.
 3. Click the resource group name you created in your PowerShell script.
 Use the filter if you have too many resource groups listed.
 It opens the resource group in a new blade.
 4. On the **Resources** tile, you shall have the default storage account and the data factory listed unless you share the resource group with other projects.
 5. Click **Delete** on the top of the blade.
-Doing so deletes the storage account and the data stored in the storage account.
+Doing so deletes the storage account and the data stored in the storage account, as well as the data factory.
 6. Enter the resource group name to confirm deletion, and then click **Delete**.

 In case you don't want to delete the storage account when you delete the resource group, consider the following architecture by separating the business data from the default storage account.
-In this case, you have one resource group for the storage account with the business data, and the other resource group for the default storage account for HDInsight linked service and the data factory.
+In this case, you have one resource group for the storage account with the business data, and the other resource group for the default storage account for the HDInsight linked service and the data factory.
 When you delete the second resource group, it does not impact the business data storage account.
 To do so:

 * Add the following to the top-level resource group along with the Microsoft.DataFactory/datafactories resource in your Resource Manager template.
 It creates a storage account: